Who are the IPCS Staff

 BA, PGCE, Dip Psychodynamic Counselling, Dip Pastoral Theol: MBACP Snr Reg (accred) & Trainer (retired), UKRCP, APSE Snr Educator & Trainer

-After a career in teaching, Anissa is now an experienced BACP accredited therapist, an UKCP registered psychotherapist and Supervisor.
+After a career in teaching, Anissa is now an experienced BACP accredited therapist, a UKCP registered psychotherapist and supervisor.
 She has a well-established private practice for adults, and offers pastoral supervision to those who work in a church setting.
-With her role as counselling coordinator for Leicester Diocese, she has also been made aware of the challenges in pastoral ministry.
-Besides clinical work, Anissa has been a trainer to MSc level at the Sherwood Institute, Nottingham for the past 11 years.
-She finds it exciting to accompany all who want to explore their own journey, to experience personal and professional growth and transformation.
+Besides clinical work, Anissa had been a trainer to MSc level at the Sherwood Institute, Nottingham between 2010-2021.
+She joined IPCS since 2016 and tutors on both the Professional Certificate and Diploma in Pastoral Supervision as well as the short courses for CofE dioceses to equip clergy; chaplains and lay leaders.
+Anissa is the counselling coordinator for Leicester Diocese and she finds it rewarding to accompany all who want to experience professional growth and transformation.

 BSc, PGCE, MSc Integrative Psychotherapy, PG Dip Clinical Supervision, MBACP Reg (Accred), UKCP* Reg Accred Psychotherapist & Supervisor, APSE Snr.
 Accred Supervisor